 The Peer Mentoring Program fosters relationships and advances learning and sharing opportunities within the land trust community through group calls, online discussions, in-person gatherings, and site visits.

-The 2015-2016 program for staff at Wisconsin and Michigan land trusts includes Executive and Associate Directors, Land and Stewardship, and Development and Communications, and Community Conservation peer groups.
-Program participants applied and have made a commitment to the two-year program through November 2016.
+The 2015-2016 program includes Executive and Associate Directors, Land and Stewardship, Fundraising and Communications, and Community Conservation peer groups.
+Program participants, primarily staff at Wisconsin and Michigan land trusts, applied and have made a commitment to the two-year program through November 2016.

 Gathering Waters partners with the Land Trust Alliance and Heart of the Lakes to offer this program that matches peers of similar experiences to learn from one another as a component of both ACE (Accelerating Conservancy Excellence) and LEAP (Land Trust Excellence & Advancement Program).